-Companies may provide healthcare professionals with items intended to be passed on to patients provided they are part of a patient support programme, the details of which must be appropriately documented and certified in advance (Clause 18.2).
-Such items should be "inexpensive" (defined as costing the donor company no more than $\pounds 6$, excluding VAT, and the perceived value to the healthcare professional and the patient must be similar).
+Companies may provide healthcare professionals with items intended to be passed on to patients provided they are part of a patient support programme, the details of which must be appropriately documented and certified in advance (Clause 19.2 of the 2021 ABPI Code).
+Such items should be "inexpensive" (defined as costing the donor company no more than £10, excluding VAT, and the perceived value to the healthcare professional and the patient must be similar).

 Permitted patient support items must directly benefit patient care.
-They may bear the name of the company providing them.
+They may bear the name of the company providing them, but must not be product branded unless the name of the medicine is essential for the correct use of the item by the patient.
 They must not be given to administrative staff unless they are to be passed on to a healthcare professional.
 Although such items may not be given out from exhibition stands, they may be exhibited and demonstrated on stands and requests for them accepted for later delivery.
 Examples of items which might be acceptable are a peak flow meter as part of a scheme for patients to regularly record readings or a pedometer as part of a scheme to encourage exercise.